 This chapter outlines the process to be followed by the AIHW upon receipt of data requests for the AODTS-NMDS collections.
-Data from the collections 2000-01 to 2005-06 are currently available and data for 2006-07 will be available from mid 2008.
+Data from the collections 2000-01 to 2006-07 were available at the time of writing and data for 2007-08 will be available from mid-2009.
 This chapter is for the information of AIHW staff, IGCD AODTS-NMDS Working Group members and persons who wish to access AODTS-NMDS data.